phobos/phobos/README.md

 listener.stop # stop doesn't block
 ```

-This is all you need to consume from Kafka with backoff retries.
+This is all you need to consume from Kafka with back off retries.

-__Executor__ is the supervisor of all listeners.
+An __executor__ is the supervisor of all listeners.
 It loads all listeners configured in `phobos.yml`.
-The executor keeps the listeners running and restart them when needed.
+The executor keeps the listeners running and restarts them when needed.

 ```ruby
 executor = Phobos::Executor.new